mjg-phys/cdm-computing-subgroup/mini-workshops/Monte_Carlo_methods/README.md

 This folder contains the material for the Monte Carlo methods mini-workshop.

-The notebook (CDM_MonteCarlo_methods.ipynb) is self contained and can be run in google co-lab.
+The notebook (CDM_MonteCarlo_methods.ipynb) is self contained and can be run within google co-lab.

-Solutions will be uploaded at a later date.